Cita en Maestranza

 Popular music is called Pasión

-Pasión Vega returns to a stage she loves...In 2005, she recorded Pasión en el Maestranza and in 2913 - on this same stage - she premiered her show Dos pianos con Pasión with the Dúo del Valle.
-Pasión Vega, born in Madrid, raised in Malaga, and a heart from Cadiz has enraptured audiences with the sensual sweetness of a powerful voice that sings a bolero in the same way as a ranchera, fado or tango.
+Pasión Vega returns to a stage she loves...In 2005, she recorded Pasión en el Maestranza and in 2013 - on this same stage - she premiered her show Dos pianos con Pasión with the Dúo del Valle.
+Pasión Vega, born in Madrid, raised in Malaga, and with a heart from Cadiz has enraptured audiences with the sensual sweetness of a powerful voice that sings a bolero in the same way as a ranchera, fado or tango.
 Every style of popular music links together in Pasión Vega with the surprising ease of those rare sorts of voices which seem to be in tune with the beat of all manner of popular songs...

 Few women of song have expressed the plenitude of love or the rupture of loss with the emotion and intensity of Pasión Vega.
 Her latest recording, Lorca sonoro, explores the sound of Federico García Lorca on a route of music and words.
 Songs and poems which remind us that her voice will resound forever in the echoes of our mind.